 - Exercise caution and avoid slippery surfaces; some ice may not be visible. - Wear layers including a hat, gloves/mittens, and a scarf to stay protected from the cold.
-And keep clothes and shoes dry, if a layer becomes wet, remove it. - Keep fingertips, earlobes, and noses covered if you go outside. - Have a heightened awareness of cars, particularly when approaching or crossing intersections. - Seniors should take extra care outdoors to avoid slips and falls from icy conditions.
+And keep clothes and shoes dry; if a layer becomes wet, remove it. - Keep fingertips, earlobes, and noses covered if you go outside. - Have heightened awareness of cars, particularly when approaching or crossing intersections. - Seniors should take extra care outdoors to avoid slips and falls from icy conditions.

-For more information and updates related to weather conditions, visit NYC.gov/severeweather.
+For information and updates related to weather conditions, visit NYC.gov/severeweather.
 New Yorkers are also encouraged to sign up for Notify NYC, the City's free emergency notification system.
 Through Notify NYC, New Yorkers can receive phone calls, text messages, and/or emails alerts about traffic and transit disruptions and other emergencies.
 To sign up for Notify NYC, call 311, visit NYC.gov/notifynyc, or follow @NotifyNYC on Twitter.

+CONTACT:

+NYC Emergency Management

-CONTACT: Nancy Silvestri/Omar Bourne (718) 422-4888
+Nancy Greco Silvestri/Omar Bourne (718) 422-4888

+nsilvestri@oem.nyc.gov; obourne@oem.nyc.gov